-5. Calculate the force and displacement (F{slip} , F{ult} and Δ{ult}) demands of the Tectonus devices to be developed to distribute the lateral seismic loads and calculated force and displacement demands in the structure.
+5. Calculate the force and displacement (F{slip},F{ult} and $\Delta{ult})$ demands of the Tectonus devices

 In this step, the base shears found from the last step are distributed in the structure and the force and displacement demands in the devices are calculated.
 For this example, taking the moments around the rocking toe of the structure, the following characteristics are found for the Tectonus hold-downs.
 Note that for more complicated structures, a numerical model may need